ys218279/SortVisualizer-/Readme.md

 ## Features
 - Accepts a comma-separated list of numbers as input
 - Implements **Insertion Sort** in JavaScript
-- Displays the sorting process step by step
+- Displays the sorting process step-by-step
 - Simple and interactive user interface

 ## How to Use